ViniciusRodri/ViniciusRodri/README.md

 ### Hi there 👋
 ### My name is Vinicius! 👋

-I live in brazil, i'm finishing college of Computer Engineering.
+I live in brazil, i'm have degree in Computer Engineering.
 I am passionate about technology and have been in the programming area since 2019.

 🇧🇷 Born in Curitiba, Brazil <br />